sndrs/site-template-gulp/README.md

 To start the dev server, run `gulp dev`.

 ### Structure
-The site is served from `/dist`, which is created and managed by gulp.
-Edits should be made in `/app`.
+The site is served from `/.tmp`, and built into `/dist`, both of which are created and managed by gulp.
+Edits should only be made in `/app`.

 ### Installation
 Checkout the branch, then run: